 -Dulse and Rugosa: The mother-daughter duo behind Dulse & Rugosa turns botanical ingredients into bath and beauty products made by hand at their studio in Maine.
 I wrote about their vegan body butter in this post last month, but as a quick recap: it's flower-strewn and luscious.
 I love it.

 -Fillaree: Fillaree products are handmade in North Carolina with zero waste in mind While their main offering is a line of refillable home cleaning products, they also make a few beauty products, like their body butter.
 I haven't tried it myself, but when the owner Alyssa told me that she takes the jars back by mail for reuse (though you'll need to supply your own mailer), I was sold.

 -Meow Meow Tweet: These guys make all-natural, cheerfully printed bath and beauty products in the United States (I was excited to learn recently that the cardboard tubes that some of their products come in are made right here in Chicago).
 Their repair balm comes in a compostable tube, uses candelilla wax in lieu of beeswax so is a great choice for strict vegan folks, and smells just the right level of medicinal.

 -Seed Phytonutrients: These guys make a callus balm that's think and rich and perfect for putting on feet under socks.
 Plus, the metal tin is easy to throw in a bag or suitcase, and can be reused for a homemade balm or salve down the line.

 Favorite balms?
 Favorite containers for balms?
 Favorite recipes?
 Thoughts on any of the above?
 I'd love to hear.

 Make or Buy is a series that acknowledges that sometimes we want to make things ourselves, and sometimes we want to buy them in compostable or recyclable containers.
-More in the series, here.
+Other zero waste gear to make or buy, here.
 A few of the balms shown here were sent to me to review for this post.